paula18/Project-1/README.md

 #Performance Analysis

-The results of my analysis are shown in the table.
-I did not see any noticeable change in the performance when changing the block size.
+The results of my analysis are shown in the table called "performance" I did not see any noticeable change in the performance when changing the block size.
 Also, unless the number of objects is really high, there is no extremely big change in the performance either.
 The change in performance is noticeable when the GPU is